PISAresearch/pisa/12-watchtower-API.md

 We define appointment as the way that the WatchTower is hired / requested by a client to do it's watching services.

-WatchTowers may work in different modes (e.g. altruistic vs non-altruistic).
-In some of those modes, proof of payment may be required for the WatchTower to provide the service. `auth_token` is used to decide whether the user is entitled to use the service or not in the cases it may be required.
-Notice that the tokens do not need to be linked to any kind of identity, but confirm that the payment has been performed.
+WatchTowers may offer their services for free (`altruistic`) or they may require a payment when accepting the job (`non-altruistic`).
+We have defined `auth_token` as an authentication mechanism between the client and server, so the client can prove they are entitled to the service.
+The tokens are not required to be linked to any kind of identity (e.g. blinded tokens), but their sole purpose is to confirm the client has already paid for the service.

 The transaction `locator` can be deterministically computed by both the client and the server.
 Locators of wrong size are therefore invalid.